When does colic in babies stop?

 The first thing to point out and keep in mind as a new parent is that inexplicable colicky crying is a subjective observation.
 Colic is not a physical disorder or disease.
 It depends on how much you, as the new parents, can endure when your baby is crying excessively.
 Thankfully, this benign condition goes away on its own.

 So, how long does colic last?

-The good news is; crying due to colic in babies will stop.
-Colic usually begins during the first two to three weeks of a baby's life and can peek around six to eight weeks.
+The good news is crying due to colic in babies will stop.
+Colic usually begins during the first two to three weeks of a baby's life and can peak around six to eight weeks.
 What usually happens is that your baby will begin crying suddenly and inconsolably in a high-pitched and screechy tone.
 There may also be other signs such as stomach distention, the passage of gas becoming more often than usual, and constant leg extensions while crying.

-It will gradually dissipate and disappear entirely in three to four months.
+The colic-related symptoms will gradually dissipate and disappear entirely in three to four months.
 Research shows that only 15% of babies remain colicky beyond three months of age.
 About half of those babies developed the condition later than usual, suggesting that late-onset colic could represent a unique subgroup.

-In some rare cases, it may last up to six months of age.
+In some rare cases, colic may last up to six months of age.
 The pattern of its appearance and the duration is not specific and varies in each baby.
 Usually, colic in premature babies will develop later than in babies that were carried to full term.

 There are several techniques and tips to help your baby calm down.
 Visit Most common remedies for colic in babies, and long-term solutions to deal with colicky babies to learn more.

 When should you worry?